Moira & Darren

 Moira rummaged in the side pocket of her travel case and pulled out the monogrammed blue envelope that held her ticket.

-The Royal Express screamed luxury, from the straight gold lines on the outside of the carriages, to the colourful coat of arms painted on the platform floor, all the way to the expensive ticket she held in her hand.
+The Royal Express oozed luxury, from the straight gold lines decorating the carriages, and the colourful coat of arms painted on the platform floor, to the expensive ticket in her hand.

 In her ordinary life, she’d never have afforded to set foot on this platform.
-But she’d been living a wealthy dream for a while now, and before the dream ended at the stroke of midnight, she’d make sure it took her all the way to a new beginning.
+But she’d been living a billion-dollar dream life for a few months now.
+And before that dream ended at the stroke of midnight, she wanted to make sure it took her all the way to a new beginning.

 He was a short middle-aged man with dark hair and eyes and an avuncular smile.
 And like all the other crew members, everything about him was blue and pristine and ironed to within an inch of its life, including his hat.